rajprateek25/docker-gettingstarted/README.md

 - You may download the code as a zip file or clone the repository via https/ssh.

 #### Download .Zip
-We can easily download the project .zip file as shown in the screenshot below:
+You can easily download the project .zip file as shown in the screenshot below:

 ![alt text](https://objectstorage.ap-mumbai-1.oraclecloud.com/n/bm29mfisnvsu/b/docker-gettingstarted/o/pic5.JPG)

 #### Clone via HTTPS
-Since the GitHub repository `getting started` is public, we can simply use following command to clone the project to our local inventory directory:
+Since the GitHub repository `getting started` is public, you can simply use following command to clone the project:
 ```
 git clone https://github.com/docker/getting-started.git
 ```
 ![alt text](https://objectstorage.ap-mumbai-1.oraclecloud.com/n/bm29mfisnvsu/b/docker-gettingstarted/o/pic6.JPG)

 #### Clone via SSH
-To clone the project using ssh , we first need to create an ssh key pair and upload our public key in our GitHub account.
+To clone the project using ssh, first create an ssh key pair and upload the public key in your GitHub account.
 - Create ssh key pair using `ssh-keygen`
   ![alt text](https://objectstorage.ap-mumbai-1.oraclecloud.com/n/bm29mfisnvsu/b/docker-gettingstarted/o/pic7.JPG)